MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-quickstart-blob.md

 Output is routed to a search index, and there's a mapping between name-value pairs created during indexing and individual fields in your index.
 Internally, the wizard sets up [an enrichment tree](cognitive-search-concept-annotations-syntax.md) and defines a [skillset](cognitive-search-defining-skillset.md), establishing the order of operations and general flow.
 These steps are hidden in the wizard, but when you start writing code, these concepts become important.

-Finally, you learned that can verify content by querying the index.
+Finally, you learned that you can verify content by querying the index.
 In the end, what Azure AI Search provides is a searchable index, which you can query using either the [simple](/rest/api/searchservice/simple-query-syntax-in-azure-search) or [fully extended query syntax](/rest/api/searchservice/lucene-query-syntax-in-azure-search).
 An index containing enriched fields is like any other.
-If you want to incorporate standard or [custom analyzers](search-analyzers.md), [scoring profiles](/rest/api/searchservice/add-scoring-profiles-to-a-search-index), [synonyms](search-synonyms.md), [faceted navigation](search-faceted-navigation.md), geo-search, or any other Azure AI Search feature, you can certainly do so.
+You can incorporate standard or [custom analyzers](search-analyzers.md), [scoring profiles](/rest/api/searchservice/add-scoring-profiles-to-a-search-index), [synonyms](search-synonyms.md), [faceted navigation](search-faceted-navigation.md), geo-search, or any other Azure AI Search feature.

 ## Clean up resources